Training & development policy template

 Professional development

-Support for career-focused learning.
+Support for career-focused courses, conferences and memberships.

 Study assistance

-On-the-job training and mentoring
+On-the-job & mentoring

 Who should use this template?